jaroslav-kuchar/mdw-setup/README.md

 ```

-## Start XFCE
+## XFCE

+Go to the VirtualBox window and login:

+  * vagrant:vagrant

-Go to the VirtualBox window:
+If not available, go to the VirtualBox window:

 ```
 # login with username vagrant and password vagrant